Letre2/webseite/content/blog/1_5050/index.md

 ### **About the 50/50 app**

-For more than 16 years, the "fiftyFifty-Taxi" has been driving young adults late at night home safely and for half the price.
+For more than 16 years, the "50/50-Taxi" has been driving young adults home safely late at night and for half the price.
-The Ostalbkreis district had its first app for the "fiftyFifty-Taxi" developed in April 2015.
-In the app, people have to register and load a kind of electronic authorization card onto their smartphone.
-They show this when they get into the cab, activate the app and scan the QR code of the cab order number with their smartphone.
+The first 50/50-Taxi app of the Ostalbkreis district was developed in April 2015.
+In the app, people need to register and and install an electronic authorization card on their smartphone.
+.
+When they get into the taxi, they show the card, activate the app and scan the QR code of the taxi's order number with their smartphone.

 ### **Final screens**

-**Book a Taxi**
+**Book a taxi**
 {{< image src="fahrt_buchen.gif" class= "fit" >}}
 **Share your ride**
 {{< image src="fahrt_teilen.gif" class= "fit" >}}
- **Join a ride via invitation link**
+ **Join a ride  via the invitation link**
 {{< image src="zustieg_bg.gif" class= "fit" >}}

 <br>